JerryWu0430/Crypto-Sentiment-Analysis/README.md

 - **Project (IA) Schedules:** [Gantt Chart](Documentation/Project%20Evidence%20-%20Video_Audio_Image/Gantt_Chart.pdf)

-- **Machine Learning Model: Three trained ML models are using three different datasets from Kaggle.
+- **Machine Learning Model**: Three trained ML models are using three different datasets from Kaggle.
 However, due to the inaccuracy, a pre-trained sentiment analysis model is utilized to analyse tweets to ensure a better result.

 ---